 16).
 Only Bring Essentials

 Have a small medical kit that is easy accessible while climbing.
-This medical kit should have Ibuprofen, compeeds for blisters, tape, sunscreen, lip protection, medication, plasters and personal items, equally important is personal medication you are taking.
+This medical kit should have Ibuprofen, blisters plasters, tape, sunscreen, lip protection, medication, plasters and personal items.
+Also, make sure you have your personal medication you take with you at all times.
 You need to streamline your medical kit, in the same way you would on any trekking and mountaineering trips.
-Bring light weight clothing and lightweight camping utensils.
+Bring lightweight clothing and lightweight camping utensils.

 17).
 Come With the Correct Mental Training

-Having slept in a tent in harsh winds and weather conditions is a good idea before the trip.
-Also training carrying a heavy backpack, again this is essential to being physically ready for the Summit.
-Mentally prepared for your Aconcagua experience, for example pushing the limit in your training helps.
-Additionally, the more experience you have training and mountain knowledge these are all important elements of mental preparation.
+Having the experience of sleeping in a tent, in harsh weather conditions, will be essential in your preparations.
+Also carry a weighted backpack in your training, in order to be physically ready for the summit.
+Mentally prepared for your Aconcagua experience, for example, pushing the limit in your training sessions helps.
+Additionally, the more comfortable you are in a mountain environment, the more mentally prepared you will be.
 Staying positive with a good mental attitude on the mountain, is important for you and the people around you.
 Aconcagua is a mental and physical challenge.
 Staying positive in the face of harsh, challenging conditions is needed to be successful.
-Mental preparation starts at home in the hard training you need to be doing.
+Mental preparation starts at home in the hard training you do before the climb.

 18).
 Expect Harsh Weather Conditions

-Be ready to cope with adverse circumstances, Like warm temperature, along side freezing temperature.
-On my last trip we had temperature of 65 F/ 18C on the way into Aconcagua Base Camp.
-We also had temperatures of 2 F/ -17C in the tent at camp 3 at 6,000m/ 19,685 feet.
+Be ready to cope with diverse weather conditions.
+You may experience drastic changes in the weather from warm/dry conditions to freezing and windy weather.
+Some days you may have temperatures lower down on the trek that are 18C (65F) and sunny to -18C (0F) in the tent at camp 3 at 6,000m/ 19,685 feet.
+Likewise, on the summit night, you may experience temperatures as cold as -30C (-22F).
 High winds are usually the biggest challenge on Aconcagua, similarly freezing temperatures can cause you pain and discomfort.
-Understanding that some factors are beyond your control, for example weather is one of them.
-Focus on the elements of the trip you can control, for instance you can come with the right attitude and physical preparation.
+Understanding that some factors are beyond your control, and weather being a big one of these.
+Focus on the elements of the trip you can control, for instance you can come with the right attitude, gear and physical preparation.

 19).
 Hit the Wall in Your Training

-Know your limit on any mountain, one way is to Hit the wall in your training at home.
-Remember your safety and safety of others should be your number one concern on the mountain.
-Why would you push the limit on the mountain, push your training at home to the limit.
-While you are on Aconcagua, don’t push yourself to the point of putting your life or the life of others in danger .
-Develop a training plan that helps you push the limits in your training before stepping foot on Aconcagua.
+Know your limit on any mountain.
+One of the ways to achieve this is to hit the wall in your training at home.
+Remember your safety and the safety of others should be your number one concern on the mountain.
+Make sure that you have pushed yourself hard in your training and have prepared correctly before stepping foot onto the mountain.
+While you are on Aconcagua, don’t push yourself to the point of putting your life or the life of others in danger.

 20).
 Respect Your Team and the Mountain

-Respect your team and other climbers, in the same way you would like your own time and space.
+Respect your team and other climbers.
+You are climbing as a part of a team and therefore, you have to be aware that timelines have to be kept and differences have to be accepted.
 An expedition can be a multicultural experience with people joining our trips from all over the world.
 That means different cultural backgrounds with different religious ideals or philosophies.
 Everyone in your expedition is struggling to reach the same goal, so respect the team.
+If you see your team member struggling on any given day, be there to help them.
+It could be you the next day that needs the extra support!
 Team work and relaxed attitude will be valuable assets on a trip like this, finally respect the mountain and extreme altitude.